osl-vvce/osl-vvce.github.io/README.md

 ## Features

-#### About Section
+#### Home Section

-Describing in detail what OSL is all about, nothing special just some static information.
+General introduction to OSL, nothing special just some static information.

 ---

-#### Facillities Section
+#### Members Section

-List all the facillities provided by OSL, the hardwware we have, the softares we use.
+Lists down all the members dynamically based on a yaml file.

 ---

+#### Blogs Section

+All the blogs written by OSL members using markdown are generated using slugs.

+---

-#### Galary Section
+#### Blogs Section

 All the photos related to OSL and the events we conduct is shown here.

+---

+#### Contact Section

+Contact information such as email, telegram, irc, whatsapp etc.

 ## Useful Information